CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 SPOCK

-The testimony is admitted for corroborative purposes.
+The testimony is admitted.

-CLOSING REFLECTION — MOTHER ANN LEE
+CLOSING REFLECTION — ANN LEE AND THE SHAKERS

-It asks the reader to notice what kind of life produces such belief—and why that pattern continues to recur.
+It asks the reader to observe what kind of life generates such belief—

 BENCH OBSERVATION